Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: IceCube-Gen2: the road to precision neutrino astrophysics

 \cref{fig:contours} also shows the present IceCube HESE exclusion region.
 It is more powerful than BBN and $Z$ decay bounds in some regions of the $\nu$SI parameter space, and complementary in others.
-Furthermore, it is powerful enough to exclude the MI$\nu$ solution for mediator masses ${1 \, \mathrm{MeV} \lesssim M_\phi \lesssim 10 \, \mathrm{MeV}}$ and coupling strengths $g \gtrsim 0.05$.
-The explored coupling range already indicates the relevance of the theoretical effects we discuss in \cref{sec:secret}: we have checked that, if we ignored them, the excluded region would be quantitatively different.
+The explored coupling range already indicates the relevance of the theoretical effects we discuss in \cref{sec:secret}: we have checked that, if we ignored them, the IceCube excluded region would be quantitatively different.

-Finally, let us notice that, unlike previous works~\cite{Bustamante:2020mep,Mazumdar:2020ibx,Carpio:2021jhu}, we do not find any statistically significant indication in favor of $\nu$SI in present IceCube data.
+Finally, we note that, unlike in prior work~\cite{Bustamante:2020mep,Mazumdar:2020ibx,Carpio:2021jhu}, we do not find any statistically significant indication in favor of $\nu$SI in present IceCube data.
 In particular, despite being described by more parameters, $\nu$SI are only preferred over a simple power law neutrino spectrum at the $\sim 1 \sigma$ level.
-This difference may stem from our more precise theoretical treatment described in \cref{sec:secret}, our use of a more recent data set, our precise treatment of detector effects that matches that used by the experimental collaboration, or a combination of these effects.
+This difference may stem from our more precise theoretical treatment described in \cref{sec:secret}, our use of a more recent data set, our precise treatment of detector effects that matches that used by IceCube, or a combination of these effects.